Family values ex-Nevada lawmaker appears in bikini for Maxim

-LAS VEGAS (Reuters) - A former Nevada state Senator who ran on a Christian family values platform has posed in a bikini as a write-in candidate for the men’s magazine Maxim’s “Hot 100” contest.
+LAS VEGAS, May 17 (Reuters) - A former Nevada state Senator who ran on a Christian family values platform has posed in a bikini as a write-in candidate for the men’s magazine Maxim’s “Hot 100” contest.

 The magazine will announce results of the annual contest next week, but a photo of Elizabeth Halseth posed in a black bikini against a desert mountain backdrop has featured on the magazine’s website as one of the most popular ‘Hot 100’ write-ins of the year.